-Combined with the Period and LastQuarter columns, this column identifies the CSEW interview period that the estimate is based on.
-The combination of LastYear and LastQuarter identifies the last quarter of interviews that Period covers.
-For example, Period = '12 months', LastYear = '2016' and LastQuarter = '1' denotes that the estimate is based on CSEW interviews between April 2015 and March 2016 - i.e. the 12 months ending in quarter 1 of 2016.
+Combined with the "Period" and "Last quarter" columns, this column identifies the CSEW interview period that the estimate is based on.
+The combination of "Last year" and "Last quarter" identifies the last quarter of interviews that "Period" covers.
+For example, "period" equals "12 months", "last year" equals "2017" and "last quarter" equals "1" denotes that the estimate is based on CSEW interviews between April 2016 and March 2017 - that is, the 12 months ending in Quarter 1 (Jan to Mar) 2017.